Lets-Learn-React-Together/react-101/README.md

 - Create your own react project
 - Identify and describe the project structure
 - Describe stateful and stateless components
+- Create your own stateful and stateless components

 ## Creating your react project